NumberSigmaTafKsee/AudioLAB/README.md

 # RBJFilter
 * all equations of RBJ
 * mono and stereo
-* midi input can set the keyboard frequency
+* midi input can set the keyboard frequency, cc103=cutoff,cc104=q,cc105=bandwidth,cc106=slope
 * midi output to control synthesizer
 * cv ports for everybody